 Young Woman with Her Hand over Her Mouth (c1875) by Edgar Degas.
 Courtesy the Metropolitan Museum of Art, New York

 is a philosopher at the University of Sheffield in the UK.
 He is reviews editor for the European Journal for Philosophy of Religion, treasurer for the British Society for Philosophy of Religion, and a member of Sheffield’s Centre for Engaged Philosophy.
-His books include Putting Others First: The Christian Ideal of Others-Centeredness (2019) and Paradise Understood: New Philosophical Essays About Heaven (2017), co-edited with Eric Silverman.
-His book Intellectual Dependability: A Virtue Theory of the Epistemic and Educational Ideal is forthcoming in 2021.
+His books include Putting Others First: The Christian Ideal of Others-Centeredness (2019); Paradise Understood: New Philosophical Essays About Heaven (2017), co-edited with Eric Silverman; and Intellectual Dependability: A Virtue Theory of the Epistemic and Educational Ideal (2021).